lucionardelli/tesina/README.md

       pip install -r requirements.txt

- or see the file `requirements.txt` for an exahustive list or dependencies.
+ or see the file `requirements.txt` for an exhaustive list or dependencies.

 ###Contents and Usage